This post may contain affiliate links.

-8. You can visit an organic farm.
+8. You can visit an organic farm with your kids.

 The Vang Vieng Organic farm is an educational facility, it trains youngsters in sustainable organic methods It’s at the drop off point for tubing, so if you go tubing in the morning, you’ve got time to visit the farm before jumping in the river.
 I’ve heard they do a good farm tour.
 We visited for lunch yesterday hoping for some real Lao food, it’s a beautiful spot but we wouldn’t recommend the food, maybe we visited on an off day.

-9. It’s beautiful, a natural paradise.
+9. Vang Vieng is a beautiful, natural paradise.